lincsanders/lincsanders.github.io/about.md

 Born in Australia, living in Sweden since 2010

-I've been programming as a hobby my entire life and professionally since 2008
+I've been programming as a hobby my entire life, professionally since 2008

-Filemaker for 3 years, PHP for 8 years and Ruby for 6 years

-<div class="progress" amount="30"></div>
+Filemaker between 2008-2010 and again in 2017, PHP since 2008 and Ruby since 2012